roosterrichard/acctutor/index.md

 enter your information.
 The next available tutor in your subject will be right with you.
 Please refer below to the <a href="#Table">list</a> of subjects each tutor is good with and the schedule for days and times.

-To use this service, you must provide your __ACC email address__.
+To use this service, you must provide your __ACC email address__, Course Number which is 4 letters and 4 numbers only (ex.
+COSC 1336).
 A tutor will not be able to help you if you do not provide a valid ACC email address.
 Due to volume of students, we do not set appointments.
 This is a first come first serve system where the average wait time is < 3 minutes.